programminghoch10/huawei-honor-bootloader-bruteforce/README.md

 **The application doesn't work.
 Is there anything I should have installed?**

-Yes, it was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
-You can install the latest JRE from [here](https://java.com/en/download/).
+Yes, it was developed in python so it needs it to run, version 3.
+You can install the latest version from [here](https://www.python.org/downloads/).

 **The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?**